 Posted on Sunday, May 15th, 2022 at 10:05 pm

 If you have been injured and may need a wheelchair, this can be a frustrating and painful time.
 You may have questions about how to navigate Medicare’s system to get the medical equipment you need.
 The approval process can seem complicated and overwhelming.
 While each situation is unique, there are requirements that apply to most cases.
+If you have pressing questions about your case, don’t hesitate to contact our legal team today.

 Medicare and Wheelchairs